jlaura/jlaura.github.com/ref.md

  *  Hoel, E. and Samet, H. (2003).
 Data-parallel polygonization.
 Parallel Computing, 29:1381–1401.
  *  Jacquez, G. M. (1996).
 A k nearest neighbour test for space-time interaction.
 Statistics in medicine, 15(17-18):1935–49.
  *  James, T., Rego, C., and Glover, F. (2009).
 Multistart Tabu Search and Diversification Strategies for the Quadratic Assignment Problem.
 IEEE Transactions on Systems, Man, and Cybernetics - Part A: Systems and Humans, 39(3):579–596.
+ * **Luo, L., Wong, M., and Leong, L. (2012).
+Parallel implementation of r-trees on the gpu.
+In Design Automation Conference (ASP-DAC) 2012 17th Asia and South Pacific.**
  *  Mineter, M. (2010).
 A software framework to create vector-topology in parallel gis opera- tions.
 International Journal of Geographical Information Science, 17(3):203–222.
  *  Mower, J. (1996).
 Developing parallel procedures for line simplification.
 International Journal of Geographical Information Systems, 10(6):699–712.
  *  Onbasoglu, E. and Ozdamar, L. (2001).
 Parallel simulated annealing algo- rithms in global optimization.
 Journal of Global Optimization, 19(27-50).